Elon Traditions

 Before Finals Week

-Late-night pancakes, bacon, eggs, and potatoes are served to you during finals week by professors and staff who (might) feel a little bit guilty for assigning you that cumulative final exam.
-Sponsored by the Student Union Board (SUB) and the Inter-Residence Council (IRC), come with friends to the Lakeside Dining Hall to fuel up, take a few moments to relax and then jump back into studying for your exams.
+Late-night pancakes, bacon, eggs and potatoes are served to students during finals week by staff and faculty who might feel a little bit guilty for assigning that cumulative final exam.
+Sponsored by the Student Union Board (SUB) and the Inter-Residence Council (IRC), students come to Lakeside Dining Hall to fuel up and take a few moments to relax with their friends before jumping back into studying.

 Turning 21 Dinners